- Prior to discharging dirty ballast, it’s necessary to relinquish time for the ballast to settle to induce a decent oil/water separation.

 - Check the pump drain cock for any visual signs of oil and additionally keep a continuing visual watch on the overboard discharge. once pumping out slops the high overboard ocean valve ought to be used, that in ballast condition would be higher than the line.

 - Once the depth has reached the planned indefinite quantity, discharging ought to be stopped.
-If oil seems even before the planned indefinite quantity discharging ought to be stopped and if want be any subsidence ought to be allowed.
+If oil seems even before the planned indefinite quantity discharging ought to be stopped and if they want is any subsidence ought to be allowed.

 AFTER ALL THESE OPERATIONS – AS ONE MORE PRECAUTION THE LINES AND PUMPS WHICH CAN BE USED TO DISCHARGE CLEAN BALLAST SHOULD BE TOTALLY FLUSHED TO OCEAN (the ODME ought to be unbroken running to record this overboard discharge operation) ONCE THE SHIP IS QUITE FIFTY NAUTICAL MILES OF THE COAST AND NOT IN ANY OF THE SPECIAL AREAS MENTIONED WITHIN THE MARPOL.
 KEEP IN MIND THIS CAN BE BEING DONE WHEN THE LINES WERE INITIALLY FLUSHED INTO THE SLOP TANK ON COMPLETION OF PUMPING OUT OF DIRTY BALLAST